BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Additional Results

-\paragraph{Upper-Level Iterations} BiSSL deviates from conventional bilevel optimization implementations by allowing multiple upper-level gradient updates before alternating back to the lower level, controlled via the hyperparameter \(N_U\) in Algorithm~\ref{alg:blo_ft}.
+BiSSL deviates from conventional bilevel optimization implementations by allowing multiple upper-level gradient updates before alternating back to the lower level, controlled via the hyperparameter \(N_U\) in Algorithm~\ref{alg:blo_ft}.
 We claim that conducting additional upper-level iterations improves convergence efficiency during training.

+Experiments were conducted using the same five downstream datasets used in Section~\ref{subsubsec:comparative_baseline_evals} namely Pets, DTD, VOC07, Flowers and CUB200.
+As discussed there, these datasets span both coarse- and fine-grained classification tasks across diverse and largely disjoint domains.
+Also consistent with that setup, we use SimCLR as the pretext task.

-To evaluate this design choice, we conduct experiments with \(N_U=1\) to match conventional bilevel update schedules, while keeping all other aspects identical to the default BiSSL setup in Section~\ref{subsec:bissl_setup}, aside from performing the subsequent fine-tuning hyperparameter grid search on 50 different hyperparameter combinations.
+We conduct experiments with \(N_U=1\) to match conventional bilevel update schedules, while keeping all other aspects identical to the default BiSSL setup in Section~\ref{subsec:bissl_setup}, aside from performing the subsequent fine-tuning hyperparameter grid search on 50 different hyperparameter combinations.
 Since \(N_U=1\) results in fewer total upper-level updates, we also experiment with a longer training duration by increasing the number of training stage alternations from $T=500$ to $T=4000$, matching the total number of gradient updates conducted in the default setup.
 Notice however that this results in significantly more number of total lower-level steps (\(20\cdot 4000=80,000\)) conducted compared to the default setting (\(40\cdot 500=20,000\)).
-Despite this, the results in the two middle rows of Table~\ref{tab:ablations} show that neither of the $N_U=1$ variants outperforms the default configuration in the top row with $N_U=8$ and $T=500$.
+Despite this, the results in Table~\ref{tab:ablations} show that neither of the $N_U=1$ variants provide any clear general advantage over the default configuration in the bottom row with $N_U=8$ and $T=500$.

-\paragraph{Discarding the IJ Term} We further examine the importance of the first term in the upper-level objective of Equation~\eqref{eq:bissl_upper} that includes the IJ, which accounts for the influence of lower-level updates on the downstream loss.
-To do so, we discard this term and retain only the downstream loss $\mathcal{L}^D(\vb*{\theta}_D,\vb*{\phi}_D)$ in the upper-level objective.
-The rest of the setup follows the default configuration in Section~\ref{subsec:bissl_setup}, except that the fine-tuning hyperparameter grid search was conducted for 50 different combinations.
-As shown in the final row of Table~\ref{tab:ablations}, removing the IJ term leads to notable drops in downstream accuracy, underscoring its role in guiding the BiSSL optimization toward better downstream task alignment.